abdallahoraby/noor-lms-dashboard/wp-content/upgrade-temp-backup/plugins/gamipress/readme.txt

 Also, you can check [our customize section](https://gamipress.com/customize/) where you can find a huge number of code snippets to help you customize GamiPress!

 == Changelog ==

+= 7.1.7 =

+* **New Features**
+* Tutor LMS: New event: Review a course.
+* Tutor LMS: New event: Review a specific course course.
+* LearnDash: New event: Submit an essay for a quiz.
+* LearnDash: New event: Submit an essay for a specific quiz.
+* LearnDash: New event: Mark as incomplete a topic.
+* LearnDash: New event: Mark as incomplete a specific topic.

 = 7.1.6 =